Iuliana0109/stonks/README.md

-# Stonks app
+# Stonks

-A simple app where you can make stock trades
+A simple Vue app for stocks trading

 ### Build Setup